 The ATO also considers remitting interest and penalties on debts gained after January 23, 2020.

 Alteration to Monthly GST

 For companies that are expecting GST refunds in the succeeding months; because of reduced income but has the same expenses; one practical plan is to change their GST Reporting Cycle to monthly.
 As such, these companies will be able to claim their refunds faster.
 Act Bookkeeping Group can help eligible businesses in calculating the GST outcome; and, help them decide if this is the best course of action for them.

 Backing Business Investment

-In order to aid business investment and economic growth over a short period of time, the Australian government has introduce a time limited, 15-month investment incentive through to June 30, 2021 by hastening depreciation deductions.
-50% of the cost of eligible assets on installation can be deducted by entities that are earning less than $500 million annually.
+In order to aid business investment and economic growth over a short period of time; the Australian government has introduce a time limited, 15-month investment incentive; through to June 30, 2021 by hastening depreciation deductions.
+50% of the cost of eligible assets on installation can be deducted by entities earning less than $500 million annually.
 Existing depreciation rules applying to the balance of the cost of the asset.